-1Recreational discards were calculated assuming MRIP mean weight of fish harvested in a given year multiplied by the MRIP B2s and the assumed discard mortality rate from the stock assessment (15% through 2021, 9.4% starting in 2022).
+1 Recreational discards were calculated with the coastwide mean weight of fish harvested in a given year multiplied by the MRIP B2s and the assumed discard mortality rate from the stock assessment (15% through 2021, 9.4% starting in 2022).
 2Catch and landings values are preliminary and are not the final values to be used for catch accounting.
-Estimates from the 2023 Management Track Assessment will be used once available.